• Skip to primary navigation

 Table of Content:

-Get a custom formula for melasma | What is melasma? | Signs of melasma | Causes of melasma | How to get a prescription? | What medications can you get? | Evidence-based creams | How else can you treat melasma? | FAQ
+Why Miiskin? | What is melasma? | Signs of melasma | What medications can you get? | Meet the dermatologists | Causes | What else can you do to treat melasma? | FAQ

 Dermatologist Dr. Eric Howell